 But one treatment really made a difference – hence the reason for this Nioxin shampoo review.

-Psst… If you want to read up on the full collection of Nioxin’s products, and learn a little bit more about the brand, check out this post instead.
+Psst… If you want to read up on the full collection of Nioxin’s products, and learn more about the brand, check out this post instead.

-Update, June 2019: While Nioxin still delivers all the benefits I mention in the below post, it’s changed up its systems slightly.
-It’s actually much easier to figure out which one is a better fit than it once was!
-So even though I talk about System 6 here, the one I’d use now – for natural hair with progressed thinning – is System 2.
-Check out their consultation tool if you’re not sure. 🙂
+Update: While Nioxin still delivers all the benefits I mention here, it’s changed up its systems.
+It’s much easier to figure out which one is a better fit now!
+So although I talk about System 6 here, the one I’d use now – for natural hair with progressed thinning – is System 2.

 If you haven’t heard of it before, Nioxin is a scalp treatment and hair care system launched in the ’80s.
 Its founder, Eva Graham, developed it after experiencing hair loss while pregnant.
-10 years later, Proctor and Gamble bought the company and the shampoo is still used in salons around the world as a hair-thickening solution.
+10 years later, Proctor and Gamble bought the company and the shampoo is still used in salons around the world as a treatment for thicker hair.

 You’ll find more detailed information about the system’s history, its ingredients and its reputation in my other posts but I’m here to tell you about my personal experience in this Nioxin shampoo review.

-I first used this brand 5 years ago.
-I had just returned from a trip to Bali and was rocking a hard-boiled egg look.
-During my travels, I’d visited a traditional healer and acquired a homemade concoction of snail eggs and coconut, which I continued to rub on my noggin for the first 2 weeks after landing home.
+I first used Nioxin in 2013.
+I had just returned from a trip to Bali and was braving the bald look.
+During my travels, I’d visited a traditional healer and got a homemade concoction of snail eggs and coconut, which I continued using for the first 2 weeks after landing home.
 (Despite the eggs turning rotten.
 I must’ve smelled great.)

 And I definitely fell into that category.

-As I mentioned, there are different kits available.
-And each shampoo works in a different way, depending on your hair type.
-But basically, the cleanser removes dirt and debris that normally block hair follicles.
+But basically, the cleansing shampoo removes dirt and debris that normally block hair follicles.
 It also actively removes follicle-clogging sebum, which often contains a hormone called DHT (seen as a major factor in alopecia).
 Acting as a DHT blocker, therefore, means that Nioxin cleanser can promote hair growth.
 Yay!

-But you could start with just the shampoo, if you like, and see how you go.
-Or try a trial-sized kit instead. 😉
+But you could start with a hair loss prevention shampoo, and maybe the Nioxin scalp therapy conditioner.
+Or try a trial-sized kit instead.

 ‘System 6 delivers thicker, fuller hair with smooth control by removing follicle-clogging sebum, fatty acids and environmental residues, while restoring the moisture level and providing color protection.’

 Salesy, right?
 Definitely.
-But it actually delivers on these points.
-Even though I felt a little silly using something ‘designed to strengthen, nourish and repair thinning hair from its foundation’ when I had no hair at all, I soldiered on.
+But it actually delivers on these points in terms of treating men and women’s thinning hair.
+And even though I felt a little silly using something ‘designed to strengthen, nourish and repair thinning hair from its foundation’ when I had no hair at all, I soldiered on.